 These qualifications make way for fair compensation for on-the-job injuries and work-related chronic conditions.
 The most common types of workplace injuries that could result in a worker’s compensation claim include:

-Our work accident lawyers in Salt Lake City and the surrounding area are the experts you can turn to for consultation regarding the matter.
+Work accident lawyer Phil Shell in Salt Lake City is the experts you can turn to for consultation regarding the matter.

 Qualifications for Third-Party Injury Claims

-You can also talk to our workplace injury attorneys in Murray for third-party injury claims.
-Our legal team helps you file a lawsuit against third parties who are liable for your workplace injuries.
-Moreover, we will fight for the compensation you deserve.
+You can also talk to Phil for third-party injury claims.
+He helps you file a lawsuit against third parties who are liable for your workplace injuries.
+Moreover, he will fight for the compensation you deserve.

 Most on-the-job injuries relate to specific accidents, but injuries also can include chronic conditions developed over time.
 The most common workplace injuries include: